-THDA began committing Program Loans against the expected lendable proceeds from the Offered Bonds on February 10, 2021.
-As of the close of business on March 12, 2021, THDA has committed a total principal amount of approximately \$23,389,269 of Program Loans that will be allocated to the Offered Bonds, all of which are Great Choice Program Loans or Homeownership for the Brave Program Loans.
+THDA has not begun committing Program Loans against the expected lendable proceeds from the Offered Bonds.
 THDA expects to reimburse itself for the full original principal amount of the Program Loans purchased as of the day of closing the Offered Bonds, if any.